shettyprasadgithub076/Image-processing-using-opencv/README.md

 # Image Processing using OpenCV

-This repository contains a collection of basic image processing techniques implemented using OpenCV.
-The project covers a variety of operations, including image manipulation, pixel transformation, geometric transformation, linear filtering, edge detection, thresholding, and morphological operations.
+This project features a collection of basic image processing techniques implemented using OpenCV.
+It covers a range of operations, including image manipulation, pixel transformation, geometric transformation, linear filtering, edge detection, thresholding, and morphological operations

 ## Features